Do short range correlations inhibit the appearance of the nuclear pasta?: Results

+We next display some of the graphs for the IUFSU parameterization only because they are qualitatively similar to the ones obtained for the FSU2R (and also NL3, as we discuss next).
+We have chosen to show results for symmetric matter ($Y_p = 0.5$), $Y_p=0.35$, usually considered in core-collapse supernova and $Y_p=0.1$, a quantity that relates to the amount of protons in neutron star matter.

+In Fig. \ref{fig:mus}, we compare the proton and neutron chemical potentials with and without SRC for different proton fractions.
+It is notorious that very asymmetric matter is more susceptible to changes than symmetric nuclear matter, i.e., when one looks at the blue curves ($Y_p=0.1$) for both chemical potentials, the deviation when SRC are included is much larger than when one observes the black curves ($Y_p=0.5$).

+As the main objective of this work is to investigate the influence of SRC on the pasta phase and the pressure is an important quantity in its construction, in Fig. \ref{fig:press} we also show how the pressure behaves as a function of the density.
+For asymmetric matter with SRC the pressure is less concave and starts increasing at smaller densities when compared to the original parametrization.
+A similar situation happens at the chemical potential: the neutron (proton) one, with SRC, becomes larger (smaller) around $0.05$~fm$^{-3}$, and becomes increasingly different from the original parametrization as density rises.

-In Fig. \ref{fig:pasta}, our results are shown for the IUFSU model without (left) and with (right) SRC.
+Once we have understood how the homogeneous matter is affected, we can obtain the pasta phase and check its structure using the Gibbs conditions \eqref{eq:gibbs}.
+In Figs.~\ref{fig:pasta},~\ref{fig:pasta_nl3} and~\ref{fig:pasta_fsu2r}, our results are shown for the IUFSU, NL3 and FSU2R models, respectively without (left) and with (right) SRC.
 As a consequence of the already observed differences in homogeneous matter, the larger the asymmetry, the stronger the effects of the SRC.
 For symmetric matter, the results are very similar, both as far as the size of the pasta phase as well as its internal structure.
 For $Y_p=0.35$, the similarities disappear: not only the pasta phase shrinks when SRC are included, but one of its internal structure, the tubes, vanishes.
 When we analyse $Y_p=0.1$, the most important result for the neutron star inner crust, the pasta phase diminishes even more and only droplets survive.

 For the sake of completeness, we also show the free energy density for different proton fractions without and with SRC in Fig. \ref{fig:pasta_energy}, from where the densities related to each pasta structure are obtained.